This author has interviewed hundreds of whistle-blowers. Here’s what makes them tick

 FC: Lately, I’ve seen it in Silicon Valley, where for a long time there was this culture of extreme loyalty and this misplaced optimism about the benefits of technology.
 And now you’re seeing this crisis of conscience, where people in the tech sector are coming forward and talking about projects at Google and Amazon and elsewhere that they think are harmful.

 TM: At the end of the day, these structures are getting basically good people to do bad things.
 They have gotten sucked up into this loyalty and obedience trap and they need to do a reset.
 To realize that being an American means being a square shooter and looking after the little guy.
-Not cozying up the money.
-That’s why I think most of the people who do bad things are perfectly good people that have gone tone deaf on conscience, and that needs to be front and center.
+Not cozying up to the money.
+That’s why I think most of the people who do bad things are perfectly good people that have gone tone-deaf on conscience, and that needs to be front and center.

-And that’s what whistleblowers remind us.
+And that’s what whistle-blowers remind us.
 That little voice, that little sickness in your stomach when you do that?
 You need to pay more attention to that.